domingosdeeulariadumba/xplendid/README.md

 - 📊 **Interactive visualizations**: instantly see how your variants perform.

 - ✔️ **Decision support**: understand whether your results are statistically and practically significant.
--  Below is the app architecture:
+-  ⚙️🛠️ Below is illustrated the app architecture:
 ---